tigergraph/graph-ml-notebooks/README.md

-# TigerGraph ML Workbench: Graph ML as a Service
+# Graph ML using pyTigerGraph

-TigerGraph’s Machine Learning Workbench is a Python-based toolkit that accelerates the development of graph-enhanced machine learning, which leverages the added insight from connected data and graph features for better predictions.
+TigerGraph's pyTigerGraph library is a Python-based toolkit that accelerates the development of graph-enhanced machine learning, which leverages the added insight from connected data and graph features for better predictions.
 The GitHub repository of the notebooks are found [here](https://github.com/tigergraph/graph-ml-notebooks).

+## Requirements

+You  need a TigerGraph database instance, [pyTigerGraph](https://docs.tigergraph.com/pytigergraph/current/intro/) and a Jupyter-compatible notebook to run .ipynb scripts.
+If you are using the ML Workbench, these are included.

-## Set Up Your Workbench
+## Set Up Database Access

+The steps below describe how to set up database access from the ML Workbench to a TigerGraph Cloud instance.
+You can easily run these notebooks without the workbench and use a self-managed instance.
+You just need the IP address of our database, a database user with appropriate permissions, and password.
+Put this information in the config.json file as described below.

+1. The environment is set up assuming there is a configuration file called config.json that specifies

 <!-- ### Step 0.
 Provisioning a DB cluster with ML workbench